Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 II Corithnians 11:14-15 – disguised as angel of light (alluring, subtle, sectret attack) II Corinthians 4:4 – Satan tries to keep word from being effective in ppl's hearts

+>'Then the Lord said to Satan, “Behold, all that he has is in your power; only do not reach out and put your hand on him.”
+So Satan departed from the presence of the Lord.'
+(Job 1:12)
+- Satan can tempt you, but no more than you are able to bear